seilotte/lumina/README.md

 ## Credits

-Credits are included within the code using the following format:
+Included within the code using the following format:

 ```
 // [Author(s)] link